How COST (Costco Wholesale) Makes Money in 2025: A Deep-Dive With Income Statement

 • Cost of Revenue: $75.0B (+7.8% YoY)

-• Costco maintains moderate margins due to its high-volume, low-markup business model, offset by the high-margin membership fees.
+• Costco maintains moderate margins due to its high-volume, low-markup business model, offset by efficient supply chain management and scale advantages.

-• Most costs come from product procurement, logistics, and warehouse operations.
+• Most costs come from merchandise procurement, logistics, and warehouse operations.

 Operating Income and Expenses